edandersen/calendar-summary-spfx/README.md

 This is an experimental Sharepoint Framework (SPFx) web part that:

-- Loads your Outlook calendar for the rest of the day
+- Loads your Outlook calendar for the rest of the day via the Graph API
 - Uses the OpenAI API to generate you a nice summary of your day
 - Streams the result to the screen